Illinois Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed trailers for standard vehicle shipping.
-Use open trailers for regular cars to save money.
-Reserve enclosed trailers only for high-end or luxury vehicles needing extra protection.
+Open trailers cost less than enclosed ones.
+Your standard vehicle ships affordably on an open trailer.
+Reserve enclosed trailers for high-end vehicles that need extra protection from weather.

 7